weixinsoh/ProjectMaster/README.md

 #### Creating a Task

-1. **Add Button:** Click on the add button, it will linked to a page where you can fill in the details of task.
+1. **Add Button:** Click on the "+" button, it will linked to a page where you can fill in the details of task.

 2. **Input Details:** You have to fill in all of the components for rendering task information.The attributes include task name, story point, assignee, description, type of task, tags, priority, status and stages.

-3. **Done Button:** After filling in all of the details, click on the done button and the task will be added and displayed as a card in the product backlog.
+3. **Done Button:** After filling in all of the details, click on the "Done" button and the task will be added and displayed as a card in the product backlog.

 #### Editing a Task